Language and Image Guides for Recruitment Flyers

 This tool rates text on a 100-point scale.
 The higher the score, the easier it is to understand the document.
 Text intended for the general public should aim for a score between 70 and 80.

-Providing physicians, health care workers and others a valuable foundational toolkit for health equity.
+Providing physicians, health care workers and others a valuable foundational toolkit for improving health access

-Resources & Style Guides for Framing Health Equity & Avoiding Stigmatizing Language
+Resources & Style Guides for Framing Healthcare & Avoiding Stigmatizing Language

 How to use images and icons